-No matter if you already host your legal podcast or not yet, you should look into the opportunity to get on episodes on different related podcasts.
+Whether you already host a legal podcast or not, you should look into the opportunity to get on episodes of different, but related podcasts.
 And while there are similarities regarding the potential benefits, it’s a separate route that can be viewed as standalone or combined.

-- Throughout our three seasons at In Camera podcast, we’ve met great attorneys, sharing their stories and experiences.
+- Throughout our three seasons at In Camera podcast, we’ve met great attorneys who’ve shared their stories and experiences with us.
 Most of them reached out to us, and that didn’t happen by luck.
-Appearing an episode can create an additional layer of new connections with other lawyers, marketing professionals, publicists, and PR agencies (among others).
-Those connections can become meaningful assets in the long run, forming collaborations and long-lasting partnerships.
+Appearing on an episode can create additional opportunities for new connections with other lawyers, marketing professionals, publicists, and PR agencies (among others).
+These connections can become meaningful assets in the long run, forming collaborations and long-lasting partnerships.

 - Most podcasts will offer you a link on the related page, contributing to your link-building efforts and helping you with your SEO.
-That’s a high-quality, natural link, which is precisely what Google is looking for when evaluating links and crawls websites.
+This kind of high-quality, natural link is precisely what Google is looking for when evaluating links and crawling websites.

-- Getting back to repurposing content, despite that it’s not your owned media, it’s an appearance on an external show, and it’s an excellent opportunity to use it for Social Media posts or PR releases.
+- Getting back to repurposing content, even though it’s not your owned media, an appearance on an external show is an excellent opportunity to use it for social media posts or PR releases.
 You could, for example, announce it on your law firm’s accounts or create an email campaign letting your subscribers know.
 That can help you increase your authority and brand image, establishing yourself as an expert in your field.

-- Another vital point is that you can broaden your reach, getting in front of an extended audience that you might not be able to attract without the assistance of a particular podcast.
-It doesn’t necessarily mean that you will sign clients on your spot or that you’ll sell your new book through the specific link, but you’ll stay on top of mind in case listeners need your services in the future.
+- Another vital point is that you can broaden your reach by getting in front of an extended audience that you might not be able to attract without the assistance of a particular podcast.
+It doesn’t necessarily mean that you will sign clients on the spot or sell your new book through the specific link, but you’ll stay top of mind in case listeners need your services in the future.

-Tip: If you’re unsure about the podcasts you should participate in, you can collaborate with agencies that specialize in the field and help you get in touch with the right people.
+Tip: If you’re unsure about the podcasts you should participate in, you can collaborate with agencies that specialize in the field to help you get in touch with the right people.

 Time for our takeaways:

 - Podcasts are not as hard as you might think.
-There are ways to kickstart your episodes by repurposing your existing content.
+Kickstart your episodes by repurposing your existing content.

-- As part of an owned media strategy, a podcast can be a fantastic opportunity to enhance your brand image while boosting your law firm’s SEO and potentially social media presence.
+- As part of an owned media strategy, a podcast can be a fantastic opportunity to enhance your brand image while boosting your law firm’s SEO and, potentially, its social media presence.